Cookies on our website

 The Waterboys

-Indisputably one of the best live bands in the world, the 2024 version of The Waterboys features double keyboard players Brother Paul from Memphis and James Hallawell from Cornwall, and is grounded by killer Irish rhythm section Aongus Ralston (bass) and Eamon Ferris (drums).
-They reconfigure music from all stages of the band's career, from the early "big music" and the roots-inspired Fisherman's Blues era, to the run of genre-fluid records that have poured out since 2015's swaggering Modern Blues, taking in soul, funk, country-rock and any other kinds of music they care to play.
-Expect drama, improvisation, musical fireworks and Waterboys classics.
+They reconfigure music from all stages of the band's career, from the early "big music" of The Whole Of The Moon and classic album This Is The Sea through the roots-inspired Fisherman's Blues era and the run of in-form records that have poured out since 2015's Nashville-recorded Modern Blues, taking in soul, funk, country-rock and any other kind of music they care to play.

 Tickets for this event include a £1 venue restoration levy, included in the ticket price.
 This fee supports building investment at the Grade II-listed Liverpool Philharmonic Hall

-9% administrative fee applies for online & telephone orders.
+10% administrative fee applies for online & telephone orders.

 A £2.50 postage fee is applicable on all orders if opting for postal delivery.